 Characterization of Air Sensitive Materials

 With ample space inside the main chamber, you are able to conduct a number of simple characterization and testing experiments.
-From the Ossila testing range, the solar cell testing kit, the optical spectrometer, and more could all be set up inside the glove box.
+From the Ossila testing range, the solar cell testing kit, the USB spectrometer, and more could all be set up inside the glove box.
 You can characterize air sensitive samples and electronics without exposing them to ambient conditions, and without encapsulation.

 Battery Technology